cracyc/msdos-player/readme.txt

 The emulator can access host's file path and envrionment variables directly.

-Any softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
+Some softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
 On the Windows OS, there are many variables and the variable table size will be more than 1024 bytes and it causes an error.